Data Centers in Galway

 Natural Disaster Risk

-Galway has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 10, as of September 2025.
-This stability is a key advantage for ensuring business continuity and protecting critical digital assets.
+Galway has a very low natural disaster risk profile, with an overall INFORM Risk score of 2.1 out of 10 as of September 2025.
+This low-risk environment is a key advantage for building resilient infrastructure and ensuring high uptime.